 2.Select Export Screenshot to save the item as a .PNG image file in the Downloads folder defined for your browser.

-Exporting document content to a template
+Exporting documents to a template

 You can export a document to an Xtraction-generated Word template to customize its format.
-To do so, complete three-procedure process—use Xtraction to create the template, upload the template into Xtraction, and finally export the document content to the template.
+To do so, complete a three-procedure process—use Xtraction to create the template, then upload the template into Xtraction, and finally export the document content to the template.

 2.On the menu bar, click Template > Create > Landscape or Portrait.